coveo/source.coveo.com/_posts/2019-07-11-scoped-search-part-1-introduction.md

 1. The **information architecture** behind the content categorization.
 1. The **user interface (UI)** that makes the category in which the search is performed visible and suggests alternative categories to users while allowing them to modify the targeted category as needed.
-1. The **behavior of the system** that will assign a default category and may or may not activate a category based on the performed search (which is precisely what the <a href="https://docs.coveo.com/en/1671/coveo-machine-learning/coveo-machine-learning-features#dynamic-navigation-experience-dne-feature" target="_blank">Coveo Dynamic Navigation Experience feature</a> allow to do, by the way).
+1. The **behavior of the system** that will assign a default category and may or may not activate a category based on the performed search (which is precisely what the <a href="https://docs.coveo.com/en/1671/coveo-machine-learning/coveo-machine-learning-features#dynamic-navigation-experience-dne-feature" target="_blank">Coveo Dynamic Navigation Experience feature</a> allows you to do, by the way).

-If you consider implementing scoped search for your website, wait for my next posts in which I will dive deeper into **how to implement scoped search the right way**.
+If you are considering implementing scoped search for your website, wait for my next posts in which I will dive deeper into **how to implement scoped search the right way**.

 ---